-During the years ended December 31, 2021 and 2020 we issued 946,328 and 445,446 Common Shares, respectively, in connection with vesting of restricted share units ("RSUs") and/or stock option exercises.
+During the years ended December 31, 2022 and 2021 we issued 889,762 and 946,328 Common Shares, respectively, in connection with vesting of restricted share units ("RSUs").

 Warrants

 Warrant activity is summarized in the following table.
 Intrinsic value is the aggregate value of warrants that were in the money at the end of the period.
 The warrants are subject to standard anti-dilution provisions.